bgmcmullen/reading-notes/class-04.md

 \
 A function declaration is where you define what the function does but it does not make the function run.
 A function invocation makes the function run.\
 \
-Argument is another work for a parameter.
+Argument is another word for a parameter.
 They can also be called properties or attributes.\
 \
 Job interview readiness:\
 To succeed in a job interview you not only need to understand the relevant skills but also be able to communicate them effectively.
 So far I am understanding the concepts in this class without too much issue.
 However, communicating the concepts to others will likely be much more of a challenge.
 Working with others will force me to practice this.\